HenryKim12/JavaFit/README.md

 - As a user, I want to be able to insert my calories for my meal and add its macros.
 - As a user, I want to be able to add a new goal into a list of my fitness goals.
 - As a user, I want to be able to view my workout.

+Phase 2 User Stories:
+- As a user, I want to be able to save my workouts, fitness goals, and daily meals to file.
+- As a user, I want to be able to reload my workouts, fitness goals, and meals from the last time they were saved.